ericharding/blog/content/blog/InstallingFable/index.md

 Fable also generates source maps so the in browser development tools or [Debugger for Chrome](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome) will let you set breakpoints and step through your F# code.

 To package your project for deployment stop the development servers with ctrl-c and just run `fake build`.
-This will generate a pure javascript bundle in src\client\deploy\.
+This will generate a pure JavaScript bundle in src\client\deploy\.

 If you add the `--deploy` flag when you create a new SAFE project there are several more options to help with deployment.
 ```